A Hands-On Councilman For the North Ward

 Anibal Ramos Jr. has dedicated his career to delivering practical, hands-on results for Newark.
 Born, raised and educated in Newark, Anibal Ramos Jr. has a track record that underscores his commitment to improving the lives of his constituents.

-As a member of the Council and as a public servant long before that, Councilman Ramos has established himself as a leader on the issues of crime reduction, economic development and education.
 He attended Rutgers University in Newark through the Educational Opportunity Fund, which offers promising young students from impoverished backgrounds the chance to succeed in college.
 After graduating, he went to work at Focus, a non-profit organization that helps Newarkers get back on their feet.

 After he was elected to the City Council in 2006 to represent the North Ward, Councilman Ramos made public safety his priority.
 He has been one of the strongest supporters of the police department, consistently voting to provide officers with the tools they need to fight crime.